1. Overview

 deletion of 23

-Deletion of 72
+Deletion of the key 72 from B-tree

-Now let’s discuss the scenario when neither the left sibling nor the right sibling of the target key’s node has more than the minimum required keys.
+Now, let’s discuss the scenario when neither the left sibling nor the right sibling of the target key’s node has more than the minimum required keys.
 In such a case, we need to merge two nodes.
 Out of two nodes, one node should contain our target node’s key.
 While merging, we also need to consider the parent nodes as well.

-Deletion of 65
+Deletion of the key 65 from B-tree.

-Now let’s discuss the case when the target key is at an internal node:
+Now, let’s discuss the case when the target key is at an internal node:

 deletion of 70

-In such a case, the first possible option is to replace the target key with its inorder predecessor.
-Here we take the left node of the target key, select the highest value key, and replace that with the target key.
+In such a case, the first possible option is to replace the target key with its in-order predecessor.
+Here, we take the left node of the target key, select the highest value key, and replace that with the target key.
 Here we want to delete node \mathsf{70}:

 after deletion of 70 predecessor

-If the left doesn’t have more than the minimum required keys, we replace the target key with its inorder successor.
+If the left doesn’t have more than the minimum required keys, we replace the target key with its in-order successor.
 Here, we’ll take the right node of the target key, select the lowest value key and replace that with the target key:

 after deletion of 95 successor